About the Program

 Who is Eligible to Earn Academic Credit?

 Junior or senior business students with an overall cumulative grade point average of 2.75 or higher are eligible to receive academic credit.
 MBA students who are enrolled full-time, have an overall cumulative GPA of 3.00, have completed or are in process of 18 hours of 600 level coursework (and are at least in their second semester of the program) and who are not working full-time are eligible for academic credit.
-Students with questions regarding their eligibility should contact Sarah Brinker-Good.

 Can I offer Academic Credit for an unpaid internship?